-Various suggestions are offered for breathing exercises, sleep strategies, healthy eating, and exercise.
+The book offers various suggestions for breathing exercises, sleep strategies, healthy eating, and exercise.
 Questions are given to help challenge negative thoughts, and there are tips on handling difficult emotions.

-The chapter on spirituality touches briefly on religion but also covers a wide range of topics including values, mindfulness, gratitude, and forgiveness.
-There’s a helpful chapter of resilience that also touches on a number of different ideas, including knowing your strengths, celebrating your successes, and managing obstacles.
+The chapter on spirituality touches briefly on religion, but it also includes values, mindfulness, gratitude, and forgiveness.
+There’s a helpful chapter of resilience that incorporates knowing your strengths, celebrating your successes, and managing obstacles.

-The book is written in clear, simple language, making it easy to read even if concentration is an issue.
+The book is written in clear, simple language, so it’s easy to read even if concentration is an issue.
 It’s concise, so it’s able to cover a lot of ground without being particularly lengthy.
 There’s a very practical focus, with exercises that the reader can actually use.
 The book probably has the most to offer to those who are early on in their depression journey, but it’s also relevant for people who have more experience with depression.
 And on an entirely superficial note, although the on-screen image doesn’t quite capture it, the cover is my favourite colour. 🙂

 I received a copy of this book from the publisher in exchange for an honest review.